xinwenfu/mitmproxy-get/README.md

 <img src="imgs/HxD.PNG">

-The changed firmware can be written into the ESP32 via the following command
+The changed firmware can be written back into the ESP32 via the following command
 ```
 esptool.py write_flash 0 flash_contents.bin
 ```

-Now we can perform the mitmproxy attack above again.
+Now we can perform the mitmproxy attack above again with the following configurations
 - The web server has its own private key and certificate.
 - mitmproxy has its own private key and certificate.
-- The ESP32 firmware uses mitmproxy's certificate through the hex editor.
+- The ESP32 firmware uses mitmproxy's certificate.

-The picture below shows mitmproxy intercepts the https request from the ESP32.
+The picture below shows mitmproxy can intercept the https request from the ESP32.
 <img src="imgs/mitm-real.png">

 # Notes